xizon/Uix-Page-Builder/readme.txt

 == Changelog ==

+= 1.1.7 =

+* Optimized front-end controller for your theme in admin panel.
+* Upgraded core API. ( For developers, custom modules are much simpler! )
+* Optimized core custom functions.
+* Added function of template parameters.
+* Added function of form javascripts output when in ajax or default state.
+* Improve the stability of the plug-in.
+* Optimized core stylesheets for front-end.

 = 1.1.6 =

 * Compatible with low version PHP (5.3+)
 * Fixed some minor errors in the low version of PHP.

 = 1.1.5 =